Table of Contents

 7-8 seeds prove toxic for adults and for the children the dose is even lower.
 In certain parts of the world poisoning in man and animals especially in hogs, due to the eating of the drupes has been reported.

 The fruits are considered poisonous to both man and animals.
-Large amount can be toxic and symptom of poisoning (loss of appetite, vomiting, constipation or diarrhea, bloody faeces, stomach pain) appear few hours after intake.
+A large amount can be toxic and symptom of poisoning (loss of appetite, vomiting, constipation or diarrhea, bloody feces, stomach pain) appear a few hours after intake.